I feel for Ernie Bevin.

 Fourth, lockdown has created a space where we are all really productive.
 One of the problems of working in partnership is the time spent on the road, especially for those of us with lots of teaching to do in our home institutions.
 Commonly, in order to arrange a face-to-face meeting, especially one at a distance, it would require significant amounts of cover – a privilege that can only be taken advantage of every so often.
 Now, I can arrange 30 minute zooms in the spaces between my teaching commitments – and I have met a lot of people in the past eight months.
 It will be difficult moving from a norm of 10 meetings a day back to a norm of 4 or 5.
 The hybrid model (of face to face where necessary, and virtual where possible) will help us ‘in normality’.

-In sum, I think partnerships require full absorption to be fully effective – devoting only half a mind to them creates a time sink rather than a changeative mindset.
-We need to be honest that this limits what we can do in lockdown: but we must see the work we are doing now as developmental rather than an end in themselves and look forward with optimism to a post-Covid world where digital and real-world partnership work lace together in
+In sum, I think partnerships require full absorption to be fully effective – devoting only half a mind to them creates a waste of time rather than a sense of purpose and change.
+We need to be honest that this limits what we can do in lockdown: but we must see the work we are doing now as developmental rather than an end in themselves and look forward with optimism to a post-Covid world where digital and real-world partnership work lace together with genuine impact.